dmihai1337/Simple-Computer-Store/README.md

 # Simple-Computer-Store

-A menu UI based application to build a PC by choosing the desired components.
+A terminal based application to build a PC by choosing the desired components.
 Application built while learning C++.

 ## What does it do?